-To help Goetze’s realize their objective, Concentric first needed to understand exactly who their consumers were for both product lines, then understand why those consumers were not purchasing more often—or stopped altogether.
+To help Goetze’s realize their objective, Concentric first needed to understand exactly who their consumers were for both product lines, and then understand why those consumers were not purchasing more often—or stopped purchasing altogether.
 Primary research uncovered a number of insights.
-First, Caramel Creams and Cow Tales appealed to different consumers, the Caramel Creams consumer skewing older.
+First, Caramel Creams and Cow Tales appealed to different consumers, with Caramel Creams consumers skewing older.
 Second, Caramel Creams had an identity problem.
-People recognized the candy more by its iconic shape and color than any connection to the brand.
-Third, and perhaps most importantly, we discovered that people loved these candies but they had simply fallen off their radar and thus they routinely overlooked them in a crowded retail environment.
+People recognized the candy more by its iconic shape and color than by any connection to the brand.
+Third, and perhaps most importantly, we discovered that although people loved these candies, the caramels had simply fallen off their radar and thus they routinely overlooked them in a crowded retail environment.
 However, when reintroduced to the candy, consumers were excited about rediscovering an old favorite.

 Capitalizing on the macro-trends of the resurgence of caramel flavors and the love of iconic candies that represented family connections and simpler times, we devised a multi-pronged campaign to allow consumers to rediscover Goetze’s Candy using a combination of advertising, retail in-store, PR and high-profile experiential and sampling events.

-During the initial 12-week campaign period, unit sales were up 11% and dollar sales rose 15%.
+During the initial 12-week campaign period, unit sales increased 11% and dollar sales rose 15%.

 Post-campaign surveys indicated we achieved 23% trial of the brand by new consumers (skewing younger), double-digit increases in purchase frequency among all levels of consumers (light to heavy), and increased brand awareness.

-The 4-state market area where the program ran increased from 19% of their total brand volume to 28% during the subsequent 12 months—heavily over-indexing relative to the rest of the US.
+The 4-state market area where the program ran increased total brand volume from 19% to 28% during the subsequent 12 months—heavily over-indexing relative to the rest of the US.
 Retailers like Family Dollar and Food Lion, who had not merchandised the brand with secondary display in years, started to feature and promote it much more aggressively.